 “Beyoncé is a business woman callously draped in dead foxes, minks and lynxes, expanding her and her husband’s billion-dollar empire by masquerading as a vegan.”

 “Are we supposed to celebrate anybody who claims to be vegan just because they’re famous?
 What if Isis gave up meat and dairy?
 Are we supposed to be thrilled?
 They’re famous and have a lot of influence with millions of people.
 They could do some real good for animals, right?
 If they switched to Beyoncé’s “power-snacks” between beheadings.”

 Whether we like it or not, there seems to be an invisible vegan rating system amongst the community.
 Some vegans see the decision as an all or nothing approach.
 While others try to educate themselves on the vegan lifestyle gradually.
 If we were to be brutally honest with ourselves, the rating system would look something like this:

 Level 1 vegan

 The level 1 vegans are typically vegan for the health benefits but are not interested in the ethical and environmental benefits of veganism (or currently unaware).
 These vegans are passionate about green smoothies, kale salads and Buddha bowls.
-They might eat animal products on the rare occasion, making them vegan 95% of the time.
+They might eat animal products (like backyard eggs and organic honey) on the rare occasion, making them vegan 95% of the time.
 They claim to have great balance and to not put too much pressure on being strict with their diet.

 Level 2 vegan

 This is the person who was shocked into the change after watching Earthlings, Cowspiracy or Forks Over Knives.
 They have mixed emotions, immense social pressure and the challenge of finding and cooking tasty plant-based food.
-They are passionate about animal liberation and simply cannot support animal agriculture.
-They may still wear non-vegan clothes.
+They’re passionate about animal liberation and simply cannot support animal agriculture.
+They may still wear second-hand non-vegan clothes.